-- 2. The Commission may grant a variance to a public water system from any provision of a primary drinking water regulation which requires the use of a specified treatment technique with respect to a contaminant.
-[Prior to] Before the issuance of such a variance, the public water system must demonstrate to the satisfaction of the Commission that the treatment technique is not necessary to protect the health of persons because of the nature of the raw water source of the system. - 3.
-The Commission may grant a variance from a secondary drinking water regulation to a public water system in accordance with the procedures for seeking variances from the Commission. - 4.
-Public hearings and other procedures for consideration of requests for variances from NAC 445A.450 to 445A.492, inclusive, must be conducted in accordance with the procedures for seeking variances from the Commission.
-The Commission will grant a variance from a regulation only if it finds from the evidence presented at the hearing that: - (a) There are circumstances or conditions which: - (1) Are unique to the applicant; - (2) Do not generally affect other persons subject to the regulation; - (3) Make compliance with the regulation unduly burdensome; and - (4) Cause a hardship to and abridge a substantial property right of the applicant; and - (b) Granting the variance:
+2. The Commission may grant a variance to a public water system from any provision of a primary drinking water regulation which requires the use of a specified treatment technique with respect to a contaminant.
+[Prior to] Before the issuance of such a variance, the public water system must demonstrate to the satisfaction of the Commission that the treatment technique is not necessary to protect the health of persons because of the nature of the raw water source of the system.

+3. The Commission may grant a variance from a secondary drinking water regulation to a public water system in accordance with the procedures for seeking variances from the Commission.

+4. Public hearings and other procedures for consideration of requests for variances from NAC 445A.450 to 445A.492, inclusive, must be conducted in accordance with the procedures for seeking variances from the Commission.
+The Commission will grant a variance from a regulation only if it finds from the evidence presented at the hearing that:

+(a) There are circumstances or conditions which:

+(1) Are unique to the applicant;

+(2) Do not generally affect other persons subject to the regulation;

+(3) Make compliance with the regulation unduly burdensome; and and

+(4) Cause a hardship to and abridge a substantial property right of the applicant;

+(b) Granting the variance:

-- (1) Is necessary to render substantial justice to the applicant and enable him to preserve and enjoy his property right; and - (2) Will not be detrimental or pose a danger to public health and safety. - → Whenever an applicant for a variance alleges that he suffers or will suffer economic hardship by complying with the regulation, he must submit evidence demonstrating the costs of his compliance with the regulation.
+(1) Is necessary to render substantial justice to the applicant and enable him to preserve and enjoy his property right; and

+(2) Will not be detrimental or pose a danger to public health and safety.

+\rightarrow Whenever an applicant for a variance alleges that he suffers or will suffer economic hardship by complying with the regulation, he must submit evidence demonstrating the costs of his compliance with the regulation.
 The Commission will consider the evidence and determine whether those costs are unreasonable.

-5. As used in the section, "best available technology, treatment techniques or other means" found reasonably available by the Administrator of the United States Environmental

-Protection Agency are identified in and applied in accordance with 40 C.F.R. §§ 142.61 to

-142.65, inclusive, and 40 C.F.R. §§ 141.61 to 141.66, inclusive, as adopted by reference in
+5. As used in this section, "best available technology, treatment techniques or other means" means technology, techniques and means which are found reasonably available by the Administrator of the United States Environmental Protection Agency and which are identified and applied in accordance with 40 C.F.R. §§ 141.61 to 141.66, inclusive, and 40 C.F.R. §§ 142.61 to 142.65, inclusive, as adopted by reference in NAC 445A.4525.

-445A.4525.

-NDEP Note to LCB Drafter: NAC 445A.488 (following) has been added to this LCB Draft as a result of the proposed repeal of NAC 445A.4874 and the references imbedded herein.
-It has not yet been given a section number and is an addition to the LCB Draft.

-- 1. The Commission will, when it grants a variance to a public water system pursuant to NAC 445A.487[] or 445A.4872 [or 445A.4874], prescribe: - (a) A schedule for compliance, including increments of progress, with the contaminant level requirement with respect to which the variance was granted. - (b) Such additional control measures as it may require for the contaminant during the period ending on the date compliance with the requirement is required. - 2.
-The Commission will require, when it grants a variance to a public water system pursuant to NAC 445A.487[] or 445A.4872 [or 445A.4874], unless an exemption is granted to a public water system pursuant to NAC 445A.489 or 445A.490, compliance with the conditions of the variance not later than 3 years after the date on which the variance was granted, except that a public system may be granted up to 2 additional years to comply with a variance technology, to secure an additional source of water, restructure or consolidate if the Division or the appropriate district board of health determines that additional time is necessary for capital improvements or to allow for financial or technical assistance from any other federal or state program.
+445A.488 1.
+The Commission will, when it grants a variance to a public water system pursuant to NAC 445A.487 [,] or 445A.4872 [or 445A.4874,] prescribe:

+(a) A schedule for compliance, including increments of progress, with the contaminant level requirement with respect to which the variance was granted.

+(b) Such additional control measures as it may require for the contaminant during the period ending on the date compliance with the requirement is required.

+2. The Commission will require, when it grants a variance to a public water system pursuant to NAC 445A.487 [,] or 445A.4872 [or 445A.4874,] unless an exemption is granted to a public water system pursuant to NAC 445A.489 or 445A.490, compliance with the conditions of the variance not later than 3 years after the date on which the variance was granted, except that a public system may be granted up to 2 additional years to comply with a variance technology, to secure an additional source of water, restructure or consolidate if the Division or the appropriate district board of health determines that additional time is necessary for capital improvements or to allow for financial or technical assistance from any other federal or state program.